dannycode-creator/ProductPromotion/Price.md

-VRFusion 的市場定價為 $499 美元。
+The VRFusion is priced at $499 USD.

-此價格與同類型的高端 VR 頭戴裝置相比具有競爭力，在同價位範圍內，VRFusion 的主要競爭對手包括 Oculus Rift W 和 HTC Vive Galaxy，這些裝置雖然功能相似，但 VRFusion 在某些技術規格和使用體驗上提供了額外的優勢。
-整體來說，對於尋求高品質 VR 體驗的消費者來說，VRFusion 是一個非常值得考慮的選擇。
+This price is competitive with other high-end VR headsets in the same price range.
+VRFusion's main competitors include the Oculus Rift W and HTC Vive Galaxy, which offer similar functionality, but VRFusion provides additional advantages in certain technical specifications and user experience.